Sutton Mandeville: History

+Military camps

 During the First World War, in the fields to the south of the village across to Sutton Down thousands of British and Australian soldiers were encamped in temporary wooden huts, undergoing training and preparation for the battlefields of France and Belgium.
 They made up two camps, one to the north of the A30 road and another to the south.
 Soldiers from various regiments were present at different times, among them the 7th Battalion of the London Regiment (known as the Shiny 7th), The Royal Warwickshire Regiment, The Royal Field Artillery and the First Australian Imperial Force.

+Hillside badges

-Soldiers of the Shiny 7th and the Warwickshire Regiment carved their regimental cap badges on the chalk downland of Sutton Down.
+Sutton Mandeville has two hillside badges.
+Soldiers of the Shiny 7th and the Warwickshire Regiment each carved their regimental cap badges on the chalk downland of Sutton Down in 1916.
 These were cared for by the Fovant Badges Association until the 1990s, after when they started to become overgrown.
 In 2018 a local group was formed to uncover the badges and restore them to their former condition; renovation work was carried out in 2018–19 and they are now clearly visible from the A30.